fellstat/pnspop/docs/index.md

 ### Via Webpage

 A simple html web application is provided for hashing partial phone numbers and (optionally) initials.
 It can be accessed and downloaded from [https://github.com/fellstat/pnspop/blob/main/inst/shinyui/hasher.html](https://github.com/fellstat/pnspop/blob/main/inst/shinyui/hasher.html).
+Click "..." and then download to download it.

 <img src="./images/html_vars.png" style="width:800px !important;"/>